 If the bus driver was at fault, you may be eligible for damages from them or through their employer.
-The bus accident lawyers in Covington at John Foy & Associates are ready to help you with your claim.
+The personal injury lawyers in Covington at John Foy & Associates are ready to help you with your claim.
 Let us handle the negotiations while you work on recovery.

 Why Bus Accidents Happen

 Despite all the safety measures with buses, bus accidents still happen and they happen for many of the same reasons as other car accidents.
 All the usual hazards of driving are there, from other drivers being careless to drunk bus drivers.
 But there are a few other accidents unique to buses.

 Some involve passengers.
 A person getting on or off a bus can get injured and have a case against the bus company.
 A driver taking evasive action to avoid a crash could cause a passenger to jerk around and cause an injury.
 Loose bags and other luggage could fly about in the cabin in a rollover crash.

 Buses are also constantly in use, so their maintenance levels are much higher than passenger vehicles.
 A neglectful company can put off needed maintenance until there is a breakdown.
 That could also lead to a crash.

 There are many possible parties that could have liability in your bus accident injury.
 Part of the job of your bus accident lawyer in Covington is to figure out which ones are the most responsible.
 Naturally, the driver and the bus company are the most likely suspects, but there could be others.